sagemath/trac_to_gh/Issue 7757.md

 # Issue 7757: Upgrade to notebook spkg to sagenb-0.4.8

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7757

 Original creator: was